georust/netcdf/README.md

 <!-- [![dependency status](https://deps.rs/repo/github/georust/netcdf/status.svg)](https://deps.rs/repo/github/georust/netcdf) -->

-Medium-level [netCDF](http://www.unidata.ucar.edu/software/netcdf/) bindings for Rust, allowing easy reading and writing of array-like structures to a file.
+Medium-level [netCDF](http://www.unidata.ucar.edu/software/netcdf/) bindings for Rust, allowing easy reading and writing of array-like structures to a file. netCDF can read and write `hdf5` files, which is a commonly used file format in scientific computing.

 ## Status